Introduction to MDR

 This will be achieved through the following framework

-- An annual consultant’s review of their ministry, consisting of an assisted self-assessment and addressing issues of personal and professional training, support and development.
+- A biennial consultant’s review of their ministry, consisting of an assisted self-assessment and addressing issues of personal and professional training, support and development.

 - A structured triennial interview with their bishop, based on the outcomes of their consultant’s reviews, and concentrating on their ministry in relation to the mission and ministry of the Diocese.